I just saw something up there on Fox says that the FBI says the shooter is the main focus of the investigation.

 This is the woman that lied to the world about a video being responsible for what happened in Benghazi.

-This is a woman who lied to the parents of the four people killed in Benghazi.
+This is a woman who lied to the parents of the four people killed in Benghazi, lied to them over their caskets that it was a video responsible for it.

 This is a woman who did television commercials in Germany and Europe with Obama, blaming the video all the while, knowing the video had nothing to do with the attack.

-It wasn't a protest, it was a planned terror attack.
+It was a planned terror attack.

-She knew she lied, but people say she's eminently qualified, and she has perfect temperament.
+She knew she lied, but people say she's eminently qualified and she has perfect temperament.

 Hillary Clinton is the one that needs to be kept out of the Oval Office.